 Exploring Farm items

-Teacher collects different farm items in a tray, like feathers, corn seeds, hay etc for the children to investigate through a magnifying glass
+The teacher collects different farm items in a tray, like feathers, corn seeds, hay, etc for the children to investigate through a magnifying glass

 Farm stamps and name stamps are prepared or arranged.

 Children are encouraged to paint in the ponds, clouds, a barn, etc